firesidefiction/firesidefiction.github.io/_posts/2017-07-11-we-who-stay-behind.md

 date:   2017-07-11 00:00:00 -0500
 category: flash fiction
 permalink: we-who-stay-behind
 teaser: "You are Explorers.
-Your bodies are enhanced with drugs, with ceramics, with metals, with neural chips.
-You stride the world wearing seven-league boots and wrestle Kodiak bears before breakfast. "
+You are First Contact.
+You go through the Portal.
+We do not.
+We are the ones who stay behind."
 published: true
 ---